• Skip to main content

 You might not think of yourself as depressed, but if you answered yes to any of those questions, then you are experiencing some form of discouragement.
 When your burden becomes too great, you’ll naturally consider giving up.
 Feeling like you want to give up should throw a red flag for you.

 Unfortunately, you will encounter discouraging people and circumstances.
 Sometimes you can make better choices to prevent bad things from happening.
 Other times, there isn’t anything you could have done differently.
-Either way, when you continue to suffer long after a difficult experience, there’s usually a good reason.
+Either way, when you continue to suffer long after a difficult experience, there’s a reason.

 What keeps you weighed down and prevents you from moving forward?
 Do any of these sound like you?